Skip to main content

 Machinable Ceramics

-The unique combination of highly exceptional thermal, physical and chemical characteristics of Combat Boron Nitride ceramic makes it ideal for solving tough challenges in a wide range of industrial applications.
+The unique combination of exceptional thermal, physical and chemical characteristics of Combat Boron Nitride ceramic makes it ideal for solving tough challenges in a wide range of industrial applications.

 • Excellent thermal shock resistance